InventiDevelopment/Elmdroid/README.md

 }
 ```

-We need to wrap our component in `ElmRuntime` which gives you ability to observe current state as `LiveData`
+We need to wrap our component in `ComponentRuntime` which gives you ability to observe current state as `LiveData`
 and to dispatch `Increment` and `Decrement` messages.
 Make sure you call `clear()`
 on runtime in `onDestroy()` to prevent memory leaks.